Sagnac/Zernike.jl/README.md

 For wavefront reconstruction this is equivalent to `ΔW(ρ, θ)` = `∑aᵢZᵢ(ρ, θ)` where `aᵢ` and `Zᵢ` were determined from the fitting process according to `precision`.

-Arithmetric between these types is defined; in addition, the `Superposition(W)` and `Product(W)` constructors (where `W` is a `Vector{WavefrontError}`) serve as direct methods for creating composite functions which group evaluate a specified expansion set when an updated set of coefficients is not required.
+Arithmetric between these types is defined; in addition, the `Zernike.Superposition(W)` and `Zernike.Product(W)` constructors (where `W` is a `Vector{WavefrontError}`) serve as direct methods for creating composite functions which group evaluate a specified expansion set when an updated set of coefficients is not required.

 ## Single-Index Ordering Schemes